 Because the pattern flows when the head always moves in single direction, a steady pattern can be generated by bidirectional motion, i.e., by changing the direction quickly every time.
-Fig. 5 shows a pattern broken at the right because of a singular point or an artifact; the nozzle turns there.
+Fig. 5 shows the results.
+The pattern is broken at the right because there is a singular point or an artifact, i.e., the nozzle turns at the right.